vivainio/scaffer/README.md

 it will still compile and/or run.
 That way can modify and test templates naturally without having to remaster the template for publication.
 - Does not require you to create any configuration for your templates.
 Just place the files somewhere and use.
 - Allows using templates from your own repo/source tree.
 - Allows tree to contain as many templates as you want.
+E.g. with cookiecutter, you are stuck with one template per repo.
 - Is turing complete!
 You can add [scaffer_init.py](https://github.com/vivainio/scaffer-templates/blob/master/templates/cs-lib/scaffer_init.py) to your template, e.g to read values to template variables from external systew (e.g. call git to get username, check directory name to get project name...)
 - Is not implemented in Node.